apache/struts/webapps/portlet/src/main/etc/jetspeed2/README-jetspeed2.txt

-Copy the webwork-portlet.psml file to the JETSPEED2_INSTALL_DIR/webapps/jetspeed/WEB-INF/pages directory.
+Copy the struts-portlet.psml file to the JETSPEED2_INSTALL_DIR/webapps/jetspeed/WEB-INF/pages directory.